statamic/docs/content/collections/docs/installation.md

 ## Updating

-From within your project, use Composer to update the Statamic CMS package:
+From within your project, use Composer to update the Statamic CMS package.
+Make sure you're in your project directory first (e.g. ```cd myawesomesite.com```)

 ``` bash
 composer update statamic/cms --with-dependencies